 On the flip side, overexposure to light can throw your Jungle Velvet calathea into a fit of despair.
 Symptoms include faded, sun-bleached leaves and the appearance of tiny holes scattered throughout the foliage.
 Too much direct sun can cause leaves to curl or display signs of burning, like crispy, brown tips as well.

 - East- or north-facing windows are your Calathea warscewiczii’s happy place, offering just the right amount of medium indirect light.

 - Got a south- or west-facing window?
 No problem!
 A sheer curtain will filter the sunlight, keeping your tropical plant safe from direct exposure.

 Finding the right balance for watering your jungle velvet calathea is essential for maintaining its health and vibrancy as an indoor houseplant.
-Calathea jungle velvet prefers moderately moist soil, but you must not overwater.
+Calathea jungle velvet prefers moderately moist soil, but don’t overwater!
 Water your plant thoroughly when the top 1 inch of soil has dried out.
 If the soil feels moist, it’s not ready yet.

 When your Calathea warscewiczii isn’t getting the hydration it needs, the plant’s leaves exhibit telltale signs like wilting, curling up, and dry, crispy edges.
-If the plant begins to look lifeless and the soil is dry, a good drink may perk it back up.
+If it begins to look lifeless and the soil is dry, a good drink may perk it back up.